2009 Cadillac Escalade EXT Interior

 The 2009 Cadillac Escalade EXT's top-of-the-class interior is both attractive and comfortable.
 Most reviewers say the interior is worthy of the Cadillac name and only register small gripes.

-With the back seats up, the EXT seats five, and reviewers believe that those passengers will be comfortable.
+The EXT seats five, and reviewers say all the seats are spacious and comfortable.
 Several reviewers, however, note that a climb is involved in getting to those seats.

 - "The EXT will carry five adults in the sort of leather-clad, wood-trimmed comfort you would expect from a Cadillac." -- Cars.com.